 Sharing a room in the nurses’ home with an upper-class nympho called Penny Green (Carolyne Argyle), Rosie becomes the focus of sexual attention for a gaggle of lecherous student doctors whose main priority is shagging rather than treating patients.

 The guest stars (both in and out of bed) are of the usual Columbia calibre.
 Many faces are re-used from previous Confessions episodes, notably Liz Fraser as a dizzy housewife obsessed with winning newspaper competitions, and John Le Mesurier as head surgeon Sir Archibald (more interested in the 3.30 at Newmarket than whipping out an appendix).

-The biggest shock is seeing veteran comic Arthur Askey as a dirty old man whizzing about in his motorised wheelchair pinching nurses’ arses.
+The biggest shock is seeing veteran comic Arthur Askey (in his last film role) as a dirty old man whizzing about in his motorised wheelchair pinching nurses’ arses.

 Nobody can deny the film looks great.
 It’s certainly as glossy as director (and former commercials director) Justin Cartwright intended, but with none of the cheerful effervescence of the Confessions series.

 Soft focus prettiness sits awkwardly alongside comedy capers with a skeleton, humping in hospital laundry baskets and patients mistakenly drinking urine samples.
 Even some of the corny jokes are well below the quality threshold we expected from the finest British sex comedies.
 “Are you intimidated?” asks the ferocious Matron.
 “I don’t think so, but I’ve had a flu jab!”
 Rosie replies.